xeome/notes_old/_notes/Post install optimizations.md

 ### Editing mkinitcpio.conf for faster boot times

-Replace udev with systemd for faster boots and set compression algorithm to zstd and compression level to 2 because compression ratio increase isn't worth the increased latency.
+Replace udev with systemd for faster boots and set compression algorithm to zstd and compression level to 2 because compression ratio increase isn't worth the increased boot time.

 (bellow isnt the whole file, just the parts that needs changes)